DO NOT STRESS OVER THE STRETCH

 Stretch marks or Striae or Striae Atrophica are scars or indented streaks that occur when the skin’s connective tissue gets stretched due to sudden growth or weight gain.
 Stretch marks occur because stress is applied to the skin past the point it can handle.
 They usually make an appearance on the abdomen, breasts, hips, upper arms, buttocks, thighs, or other places on the body.

-The occurrence of stretch marks are more likely if you are –
+The occurrence of stretch marks is more likely if you are –

 - Pregnant – The majority of women experience stretch marks during (in the last trimester) or after birth.